-The thrust bearings should be a tight fit and not require glue (Though if your hand is steadier than mine it may help).
+The thrust bearings should be a tight, push fit and not require glue (Though if your hand is steadier than mine it may help).
 The 5mm brass tube for the axles will definitely benefit from some cyanoacrylate on the ABS to hold them in place when inserted into the plastic (ie into the wind vane, and the anemometer rotor).
 Rough the end of the tube up a bit with sandpaper or a file to help adhesion.
 The Temperature and Barometric pressure does not need calibrating.
 However Rainfall (it is fairly close) and Wind Speed will need calibration.
 As long as the magnet in the wind direction sensor is close enough to trigger two adjacent reed switches when half way between the two reeds, it will allow 8 reed switches to reliably indicate 16 directions.

 The reed switches in the direction indicator are vertical and are not trimmed, just the top end curled over to allow easy soldering to the common GND wire ring.
 (Be careful as the glass/wire junction is very fragile.)
 A ninth hole is supplied for the return GND wire.
 Extra spacing maybe required, eg a small ring of heat shrink tubing to keep the moving parts of the anemometer and wind speed separated and seated on the bearings in the stationary base.
 This was too fine to print.

 All the magnets N-S poles should be aligned along the line of the reed switch.
 The magnet lines of force between N-S have the smoothest switching effect, ie don't use one of the poles, N or S, on its own.
 This also helps eliminate bounce, or multiple triggering.

 Non-printable Parts List

 Arduino Uno Board + Prototyping Shield

 10 of Magnetic Reed Switches, glass 14mm x 2mm

 4 Thrust Bearings 8mm OD x2.5mm by 5 mm ID

 3 Neodymium magnets, 3mm OD x 2mm thick

 Scrap brass tube OD 5mm (eg Car Radio Antenna)

 Hook up wire (various colours helps)